-Advanced Content Class (6-12)
+Advanced Content Class (6-12): Direct Services

-(Direct Services)

-Gifted students are homogeneously grouped on the basis of achievement and interest in a specific academic content area that is taught by a gifted endorsed teacher.
+Gifted students are homogeneously grouped based on achievement and interest in a specific academic content area that is taught by a gifted endorsed teacher.
 High school students may also enroll in college level courses on the high school campus through the Advanced Placement (AP) program or the International Baccalaureate (IB) program.
-Currently, IB is offered only at the Academy of Richmond County.

-Cluster Grouping (1-8)
+Cluster Grouping (1-8): Direct Services

-(Direct Services)

-Gifted students are placed as a group (recommended 6-8 students) into an otherwise heterogeneous classroom, rather than being dispersed among all of the rooms/courses at that grade level.
+Gifted students are placed as a group (recommended 6-8 students) into an otherwise heterogeneous classroom, rather than being dispersed among all the rooms/courses at that grade level.
 The regular classroom teacher must have a current state approved gifted endorsement.